Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week5.md

   users.handle = %(handle)s
 ```
 ### Implement Cognito in frontend-react.js
-- Due to error Cognito  tokenkey not found or expired, had to update the following files with the Authorization of token access key and CheckAuth.
+- Due to error Cognito  tokennot found or expired, had to update the following files with the Authorization of token access key and CheckAuth and also created a new file.
 - Updated `HomeFeedPage.js` file in the `frontend-react.js/src/pages` folder.
 ```
 import './HomeFeedPage.css';